devak23/literature-english/Mark Forsyth/The Etymologicon/README.md

 ---
 27-Dec-2024
 ## 07: Miltonic Meanders
-- _Pardise Lost_ is about Adam and Eve which don't appear till the second chapter.
+- _Pardise Lost_ is about Adam and Eve which don't appear till the second chapter of the "Book of Genesis".
 It is about the fall of the Satan from heaven and fall of the humanity from the Garden of Eden into the land of Nod and is generally speaking downhill poem.
 - In Milton’s poem, when Satan is thrown out of Heaven and into Hell, the first thing he decides to do is to get a roof over his head.
 So he summons all the other fallen angels and gets them to build a huge and hideous palace.
 And just as the Pantheon is the temple of All the Gods, so Satan decides to name his new pied-à-terre _All the Demons_ OR _Pandemonium_, and that’s how the word was invented.
 - impassive, obtrusive, jubilant, loquacious, unconvincing, Satanic, persona, fragrance, beleaguered, sensuous, undesirable, disregard, damp, criticise, irresponsible, lovelorn, exhilarating, sectarian, unaccountable, incidental and cooking are all Milton's words.
 - When it came to inventive wording, Milton actually invented the word _wording_.